Azure/azure-docs-powershell-aip/Azure Information Protection/PurviewInformationProtection/Get-ScannerContentScan.md

 c:\repoToScan1
 ```

-This example shows a sample command and response when the content scan job has been configured by importing a file, or using the Microsoft Purview compliance portal.
-In this case, the individual content scan job parameters are not applicable, and do not return values.
+This example shows a sample command and response when the content scan job was configured by importing a file, or using the Microsoft Purview compliance portal.
+In this case, the individual content scan job parameters aren't applicable, and don't return values.

 ## PARAMETERS